renatoGarcia/icecream-cpp/README.md

 #### Format string syntax

+Each printing type has its own formatting string syntax.
+The specification to [range types](#range-types) is described [its section](#range-format-string).
+At here we describe the formatting syntax to types printed using `IOStreams`.

-The adopted formatting string is strongly based on [{fmt}](https://fmt.dev/11.0/syntax/#format-specification-mini-language) and [STL Formatting](https://en.cppreference.com/w/cpp/utility/format/spec) has the following syntax:
+The adopted formatting string is strongly based on [{fmt}](https://fmt.dev/11.0/syntax/#format-specification-mini-language) and [STL Formatting](https://en.cppreference.com/w/cpp/utility/format/spec)

+has the following syntax:

 ```